Snusene/BetterDiscordPlugins/MiniChat/README.md

 <sub><i>Using <a href="https://betterdiscord.app/theme/New%20Rem%20Theme">New Rem Theme v7.2</a></i></sub>
 </p>

-Turn your current channel's chat or DMs into a small always on top window.
-Read and send messages while using other apps.
-To use click Mini Mode in the chat's top toolbar.
+Pop out any channel or DM into a small Always on Top window.
+You can open multiple chats at once.
+To use, click MiniChat in the top toolbar.